Canada must be a just society.

 In this spirit I joined with lawyers of various specializations from across Canada in calling on the International Criminal Court to investigate both the religious groups and the Canadian Government for “Crimes Against Humanity” through the residential school system.

 This is not a step any of us take lightly.
-As a Queen’s Counsel and member of the Alberta Bar it pains me to think the country I was born in, my family fought for and of which laws I seek to uphold every day could have been used to commit these crimes.
+As a King’s Counsel and member of the Alberta Bar it pains me to think the country I was born in, my family fought for and of which laws I seek to uphold every day could have been used to commit these crimes.

 A copy of the formal complaint to the International Criminal Court has been shared with Canada’s Attorney General David Lametti and the leaders of all of Canada’s federal political parties.
 The formal complaint is attached to this opinion editorial.